b-x-wu/hyperplexed-components/README.md

 # Hyperplexed Components

 [Hyperplexed](https://www.youtube.com/@Hyperplexed) makes incredible YouTube videos detailing the thought process behind replicating top-tier front-end visual effects from around the web.
-In order to potentially make these visual effects fit better into future projects (and as some personal practice in front-end design), this project aims to convert these visual effects into reusable and customizable React components that leverage TypeScript and TailwindCSS.
+In order to potentially make these visual effects fit better into future projects (and as some personal practice in front-end design), this project aims to convert these visual effects into reusable and customizable React components that leverage TypeScript and Tailwind CSS.

 ## Quick Start